unovue/radix-vue/docs/content/components/tree.md

 <Badge>Alpha</Badge>

 <Description>
-A tree view widget presents a hierarchical list
+A tree view widget displays a hierarchical list of items that can be expanded or collapsed to show or hide their child items, such as in a file system navigator.
 </Description>

 <ComponentPreview name="Tree" />